Withings: Smart watches and fitness trackers

 Withings manufactures smart watches and fitness trackers, including the Activité, an activity tracking watch which was the first smartwatch to resemble a traditional wristwatch.
 It has no buttons and is controlled from a phone app, compatible with both iPhone and Android.
 It can track the user's sleep, swimming, walking and running automatically.
 It also incorporates weight, heart rate, and body mass data from Withings' wireless scales, like the Smart Body Analyzer.

 The company also manufactures the Activité Steel which is made of stainless steel with chrome hands and a silicone strap.
 Other models include the Activité Sapphire and the Activité Pop.
 One of the users of Activité is former French president François Hollande.

-Withings began selling its Pulse O2 in the summer of 2013.
-The product was upgraded in 2014 to include additional features such as the pulse oximetry measurement (SPO2) and the wear-it-your-way form factor, and the name was changed to Ox.
-The Pulse contains a pedometer, heart rate monitor and blood oxygen reader, and can connect to other Withings devices such as the Smart Body Analyzer scales and blood pressure monitor.
-The Pulse is the only such device that does reflexive measurement, so users do not need to clip their finger for the SPO2 measurement.
-Withings Go was released in 2016 and is an activity tracker that can be clipped or hung on belts, or worn on the wrist with a silicone strap.

 Withings' first product since being purchased by Carreel in 2019 is the Steel HR Sport smartwatch, a fitness tracker with the appearance of a watch.
 It is a hybrid and provides heart rate monitoring, GPS tracking, and fitness level analytics including oxygen intake sensors.
 It is the first Withings product to offer fitness level assessments.
 Withings also unveiled the Withings Move at CES 2019.
 This is an entry-level smartwatch with an ECG version that has embedded electrocardiogram tracking.

+The ScanWatch is a smartwatch that incorporates a sensor that measures the oxygen saturation level in the blood to identify sleep apnea and detects atrial fibrillation.
+It also has a built-in ECG tool and monitors workouts and exercises.

 Scales

 In 2009, Withings released a WiFi Body Scale which was the first connected body scale.
 It measures weight and fat mass and sends data to the user's app over Wi-Fi, and also connects to platforms such as Google Health and Microsoft HealthVault as well as diet and exercise sites such as DailyBurn.

 In 2012, Withings announced an internet-connected baby and toddler scale at the 2012 Consumer Electronics Show.
 It was the first scale of its kind and won a CES Innovations Award.
 It also produced the Withings Smart Body Analyzer, a smart scale that measures weight and calculates body mass index and fat mass.
 The scales received media attention when magician Penn Jillette, having lost nearly 120 pounds in four months to preserve his health, attributed his success to a strict regimen and the Withings smart scale.

+Its Body Scan scale was launched in 2022, and it can perform an electrocardiogram and measure nervous activity.
+Body Scan launched in the United States in 2023 after it received FDA clearance.
+It also released the Body Comp and Body Smart scales that integrate with the Withings+ in-app service to provide advice and workouts based on body composition measurements.